If you’re looking for something fun and creative that’ll help you save some money, why not consider making your own Christmas gifts this year?

 17. Flavoured salt

-You can flavour salt with curry powder, herbs, chilli, ginger, garlic, or something else entirely – and the process is as easy as grinding salts and ingredients together.
+Flavoured salt is a fun and practical gift for any foodie.
+You can flavour salt with curry powder, herbs, chilli, ginger, garlic, or something else entirely – and the process is as easy as grinding salt and other ingredients together.

 This guide from Country Living will show you how to make a selection of different salts – let us know what some of your favourites are in the comments below!

-18. Wine bottle hats, scarves and cosies
+18. Wine bottle hats, scarves, and cosies

 If you want to learn how to crochet these mini accessories, there’s a useful YouTube tutorial that’ll explain how.
 Part one will show you how to knit the scarf and part two will show you how to knit the hat and attached pom pom.
 Alternatively, you could consider making a larger cosy by repurposing an old jumper sleeve.